osrf/subt/submitted_models/ctu_cras_norlab_marmotte_sensor_config_1/specifications.md

 ### Diversions from Physical Hardware of the Marmotte
 The Marmotte HD2 has a payload bay similar to those on ClearPath Husky robots.
 This detail is not shown in the mesh visualization.
 Moreover, the sensor rack visualization is based on our CAD file of the robot and misses wiring and light bulbs.
 We consider these details irrelevant for the simulation.

-The tracks have to be approximated by wheels, as DartSim/Ignition Gazebo have no support for tracked vehicles.
-There is a working model for ODE/Gazebo, but there is no straight way of transferring it to Ignition Gazebo.
-This approximation results in worse performance on obstacles, and it can even happen that a piece of terrain gets "stuck" right between two wheels and the robot would completely stop in a case that would not be a problem with real tracks.

 Cameras have no distortion as the simulator doesn't support it.